-The following management's discussion and analysis ("MD&A") has been prepared as of February 12, 2020 and should be read in conjunction with the consolidated audited financial statements of Medicenna Therapeutics Corp. ("Medicenna", the "Company", "we", "our", "us" and similar expressions).
-The unaudited condensed consolidated interim financial statements and related notes of Medicenna, were prepared in accordance with International Financial Reporting Standards ("IFRS") and all dollar amounts are expressed in Canadian dollars unless otherwise noted.
+The following management's discussion and analysis ("MD&A") has been prepared as of July 31, 2020 for the three months ended June 30, 2020 and should be read in conjunction with the consolidated unaudited interim condensed consolidated financial statements of Medicenna Therapeutics Corp. ("Medicenna", the "Company", "we", "our", "us" and similar expressions) for the three months ended June 30, 2020 and 2019, and the annual audited consolidated financial statements and accompanying notes for the years ended March 31, 2020 and 2019, which have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+Our IFRS accounting policies are set out in note 2 of the annual audited consolidated financial statements for the years ended March 31, 2020 and 2019 and all dollar amounts are expressed in Canadian dollars unless otherwise noted.